jkong85/canal-sla/README.md

 This is the branch for the SLA part of the Canal

+Fixed:
+* Change priority
+* Delete the pod's configuration when delete ALL

 Potential problme:

 * Config tc filter for VM, parent should be set to 1:0 or 1:1 ??